vmware/vic/isos/base/repos/README.md

 To add a new repo definition, create a new directory under `isos/base/repos`.
 This will need to have the core set of files that make up a repo definition, detailed later in this readme.
 This repo is then built using the `bootstrap-custom` make target while specifying the `REPO=<reponame>` environment variable - this results in a `bootstrap[-repo].iso` which can be deployed via `vic-machine create ... -bi=bootstrap[-repo].iso`

 The simplest approach to a new repo definition is to copy an existing repo and modify it to fit, tweaking the files described above to influce the final form of the bootstrap ISO.
-Chose an source repo definition that uses the same package manger as the desired custom repo.
+Chose a source repo definition that uses the same package manger as the desired custom repo.
 At this time only `tndf` and `yum` are supported.
 If others are needed then the `isos/base/utils.sh` functions need to be updated to support the new package manager.

 When testing a custom bootstrap:
 1. confirm that your entropy daemon is running and present in the process listing for the containerVM, e.g.